Could your team benefit from a centralized security platform that gives you a chance to reduce risk and simplify compliance demands?

 - Respond to Intrusion.
 Use SIEM software to monitor and respond to notifications received from non-permitted use and intrusion.
 This includes insider threats and potential breaches from outside sources.

-This is only the beginning of what SIEM software can do for security.
+This is only the beginning of what SIEM software can do for security and risk management.
 These best practices and more can help your business identify unusual and malicious activity and rapidly mitigate the issues.

 Is a Managed SIEM Right For You?